 When it comes to deterring pests from taking up residence in our homes during Winter, the biggest culprits we should be aware of is rats.
 The warmth and shelter of a house offers a perfect Winter sanctuary for rats, and once they’ve made themselves at home it can be tricky to remove them.

 Now I know rat-proofing your home isn’t the most glamorous of household duties, but it’s one of those jobs that you just have to do – after all, prevention is most definitely better than cure here.
-I’ve been taking a look at this rat prevention checklist from pest control specialists Hullternative, which offers some great tips on how to deter rats in your home and garden.
+I’ve been taking a look at this rat prevention checklist, which offers some great tips on how to deter rats in your home and garden.

 I think this is a really useful checklist to go through each Winter, to make sure you avoid a pest problem.
 Even if you’re already thinking about the more obvious measures, such as making sure household rubbish is sealed, and blocking up holes in walls or roofs, I bet there are a few ideas in there that may not have occurred to you.
 I certainly never knew rats were able to climb down chimneys!

 Taking a little time to protect your property against rats during the Winter months is a smart move, I’ll definitely be going through this checklist regularly to make sure we avoid unwanted visitors.
-If you’re worried that you may already have a problem with rats in your home, check for the signs listed above; and if you do need to remove rats then the best option is to call in a pest control specialist such as Hullernative, to ensure the problem is dealt with effectively and permanently.
+If you’re worried that you may already have a problem with rats in your home, check for the signs listed above.
+If you do need to remove rats then the best option is to search online for a local specialist – for example, pest control Manchester – to ensure the problem is dealt with effectively and permanently.

 Do you have any home and garden pest control tips for the Winter months?
 Let me know in the comments.